 Given Mr. Graham's significant ownership in the Company (see description of holdings under "Stock Holdings of Certain Beneficial Owners and Management"), the Compensation Committee has not granted any stock options to Mr. Graham.

-One stock option award was granted to the executives whose compensation is detailed in this proxy statement during 2003.
+One stock option award was granted to each of two of the executives whose compensation is detailed in this proxy statement during 2004.

 OTHER COMPENSATION PLANS